 Another scenario may involve your child breaking your favorite figurine or vase.
 Your first instinct may be to get mad, punish them, or just scream.
 I challenge you to pause and think.
 No amount of screaming or punishment is going to bring that figurine or vase back.
 Accept that it is broken and if need be, punish the child out of love, not anger.
 Understand that everything in life is temporary and that the relationship is more important.
 Accepting the situation is the best approach.

-We always want to do our best to live in the current moment and not be consumed by thoughts of the past or desire for the future.
+We always want to do our best to live in the current moment and not be consumed by thoughts of the past or desires for the future.
 We want to enjoy the current moment, but sometimes the current moment is not enjoyable.
 Know that you only have three options here: remove yourself from the situation, change it, or accept it totally.
 The sooner you can identify the best option, the quicker you can change the current moment into a more pleasurable one.
 We can’t control every situation, but we can control how we act and what we do.
 Make a good choice and get back to happiness as fast as you can!!!

 If you want to read this great book by Eckhart Tolle, pick it up via my affiliate link here: